How to buy, sell, transfer or rent a mooring

 - the window or noticeboard of the local dairy

 - the noticeboard of the local boating or yacht club

-It is strongly recommended that you contact the council's Maritime Department to check on the permit conditions and service history of the mooring before agreeing to purchase.
+It is strongly recommended that you contact the council's maritime team to check the mooring’s permit conditions and service history before agreeing to purchase.

-For a change of ownership, a transfer form must be completed and processed by the regional council.
-However this form is not able to be downloaded as it is individual to each mooring licence.
-Forms are available on request from the Maritime Team.
+A transfer form must be completed, then processed by the regional council.
+Please note, it isn’t possible to download this form, as it’s specific to each mooring licence.
+Forms and fees are available on request from the maritime team.

-Please contact the Maritime Team on 0800 002 004 to discuss transferring your mooring.
+Contact the maritime team on 0800 002 004 to discuss transferring your mooring.